 Water: Average water needs.
 Somewhat drought tolerant once established.
 DO NOT overwater…

-I put the two Lambs Ears in the bed on the south side of the house after I had it ready.
+I put the two Lambs’ Ears in the bed on the south side of the house after I had it ready.
 Now, since this was my first year back to the farm since 1987 I had to get used to gardening here again.
 The other problem was that my parents had moved in a manufactured home and put a couple of Crape Myrtle bushes on the south side of the house with very tall cannas in the middle.
 The Crape Myrtle were descendants of the ones I had cut down in the early 1980’s and it was like they came back to haunt me.

 I always liked the Stachys byzantina for their soft, silver-white, fuzzy leaves.
 While they are considered invasive for some, I certainly have not had that problem.
 A little more would be better.
 They also self-sow, but mine have not even done that.
 Maybe I should leave more flowers on one of the clumps to see what happens.

 The Lamb’s Ears are always one of the first plants to come back in the spring.
-This plant is fairly frost tolerant up to a point.
+This plant is fairly frost-tolerant up to a point.
 In many parts of its recommended zones, this plant will be evergreen.
 In others, the plant will die back and emerge when it warms up in the spring, or even on warmer days during the winter.
 It is nothing to see this plant start to regrow in January if there are enough warm days.

 Sometimes the lower leaves will turn brown and should be removed.
-This can be caused from aging or from the ground being wet under the plant causing their leaves to rot.
+This can be caused from aging or by the ground being wet under the plant causing their leaves to rot.
 Applying mulch under and around the plant will help.

 They really like the sun but they also do OK in lightly shaded areas.
-The main problem with them being in too much shade is not necessarily the light, but mainly how fast moisture dries from their leaves after a rain or watering.
+The main problem with them being in too much shade is not necessarily the light, but mainly how fast moisture dries from their leaves after rain or watering.
 Too much moisture on their leaves can lead to rotting or brown spots.

 Many consider the flowers of the Lamb’s Ears not to be that showy.
 You need to take a closer look.
 This is a very complex plant!
 Bees, butterflies, and hummingbirds love this plant!

-The Stachys byzantina is a very drought tolerant plant but does appreciate regular watering during hot summer months.
+The Stachys byzantina is a very drought-tolerant plant but does appreciate regular watering during hot summer months.

 While many people love this plant for its nice, fuzzy leaves, few realize its other benefits.
 Believe it or not, the leaves of these plants were once used on battlefields for dressing wounds.
 Not only do the leaves soak up blood and help it clot faster, they have antibacterial, antiseptic, and anti-inflammatory properties.